Importing Cinema 4D assets into the Unreal Editor

 Two different options are available for importing Cinema 4D files, which differ in terms of support for legacy cameras, lights and materials, for example, but also specifically in terms of support for animated characters, for example.
 On the introductory page to Cineware for Unreal you will find a table comparing the differences between the two importers.

-The newer of the two importers is Interchange, which offers almost full support for all Redshift elements and can also import character animations.
-There are currently only limitations in the support of camera parameters, the use of Cinema 4D object parameters directly in the Unreal Engine and the Direct Link function.
+The more modern of the two importers is Interchange, which offers almost full support for all Redshift elements and can also import character animations and Pose Morphs.
+There are currently only limitations in the support of some camera parameters, the use of Cinema 4D object parameters directly in the Unreal Engine and the Direct Link function.

 As you can see, both options have their advantages.
 For this reason, you can also decide from project to project which method you prefer for exchanging data or combine both methods.
 It is therefore possible to import only parts of a C4D project with Datasmith and other components via Interchange.